puppetlabs/iac/_posts/2021-01-25-troubleshooting-puppetized-dsc-modules.md

 If something _has_ gone wrong converting the values in your Puppet manifest to the `InvokeParams` hash being passed to `Invoke-DscResource`, please do [file an issue][puppet-dsc-bug-report] with us and we'll be sure to take a look.

 If the code fails after invoking `Invoke-DscResource`, then there is likely a problem inside the DSC Resource itself.
-If it's an issue with the DSC Resource, hopefully you'll have enough information from the execution to put together a bug report for the upstream PowerShell module and work with that DSC Resouce's authors for a resolution.
+If it's an issue with the DSC Resource, hopefully you'll have enough information from the execution to put together a bug report for the upstream PowerShell module and work with that DSC resource's authors for a resolution.

 #### Invoking DSC Resources with PSCredentials